 Competitive Grants provides funds for the built environment, archaeology, and education or training related to historic preservation.
 All competitive projects must meet the Secretary of the Interior's Standards for Historic Properties and abide by the Colorado State Historic Preservation Office’s Survey Manual, if applicable.

 To receive a competitive application, you must submit a Letter of Intent.
-We accept Letters of Intent on a rolling basis but must receive them no later than one month prior to your target grant round deadline.
+We accept Letters of Intent on a rolling basis but must receive them no later than seven business days prior to your target grant round deadline.

 Mini Grant: Up to $50,000